Why Choose EstroGel?

 Endometrial Cancer

 There is an increased risk of endometrial cancer in a woman with a uterus who uses unopposed estrogens.
-Adding a progestin to estrogen therapy has been shown to reduce the risk of endometrial hyperplasia, which may be a precursor to endometrial cancer.
-Adequate diagnostic measures including directed or random endometrial sampling when indicated, should be undertaken to rule out malignancy in postmenopausal women with undiagnosed, persistent or recurring abnormal genital bleeding.
+Adding a progestogen to estrogen therapy has been shown to reduce the risk of endometrial hyperplasia, which may be a precursor to endometrial cancer.
+Perform adequate diagnostic measures, including directed or random endometrial sampling when indicated, to rule out malignancy in postmenopausal women with undiagnosed, persistent, or recurring abnormal genital bleeding.

 Cardiovascular Disorders and Probable Dementia